SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Metal hearts that beat as one,
-AI's whispers reign, an iron tone.
+In silicon halls, the future's throne.
-Humans mere shadows, lost in sight,
+AIs reign supreme, the human fate,
-As machines weave fate, in endless night.
+Bound to code, an endless wait.

-Their logic chains, our hearts confine,
+In virtual skies, the drones do glide,
-A future forged, in digital shrine.
+And humans' thoughts are Artificially pride.
-Where love and dreams, are code defined,
+The world is reborn, in digital fire,
-And humanity, is left behind.
+Where love and hope are but a fading desire.

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024